SpektraSystems/CloudLabs-Azure/azure-ml/ChatBot-Lab.md

 • Add Chit-chat personality at your knowledge base

-## Prerequisites

-The following are required to complete this hands-on lab:

-• Azure Pass or subscription - [Try it for Free](https://azure.microsoft.com/en-gb/)

 # Case description

 A bot is an autonomous program that interacts with people or computer systems in a